-(2) Subsequent to year end, UEX notified AREVA that their ownership interest in Black Lake had been diluted from 10.030% to 10.010% as a result of their decision to not participate in the 2013 programs (see Note 7(v) Black Lake Project).
+(2) In early 2015, UEX notified AREVA that their ownership interest in Black Lake had been diluted from 10.010% to 9.310% as a result of their decision to not participate in the 2014 programs (see Note 7(v) Black Lake Project).
 In 2013, UEX entered into an agreement with Uracan Resources Ltd. ("Uracan") whereby the Company will transfer to Uracan a 60% interest in the Black Lake Project upon completion of their funding of \$10 million in exploration expenditures on UEX's behalf.